What is Sales Operations?

 Identify KPIs and Sales Metrics

-We identified some common KPIs in this article that can help, each organization has their unique perspective on what key metrics are important.
+We identified some common KPIs in this article that can help, each organization has its unique perspective on what key metrics are important.
 Make sure your team understands what sales metrics are measured and why.

 Champion the Right Technology

 Evaluate your team’s existing and developing needs and define functionalities that can help improve their Sales productivity.
-Choose solutions that can consolidate multiple capabilities, will scale with your business and provides excellent support.
+Choose solutions that can consolidate multiple capabilities, will scale with your business, and provides excellent support.